morgosus/fit-boy/README.md

 ![Preview](github/alpha.png)

 ## Description
-A clock face for Fitbit Sense, modeled after the legendary Pipboy from the Fallout Series by Fallout Series by Bethesda.
+A clock face for Fitbit Sense, modeled after the legendary Pip-Boy from the Fallout Series by Fallout Series by Bethesda.
 Built using the Fitbit Studio and Fitbit OS Simulator.

 ## Target Devices:
 - Fitbit Sense